 Eurovia is one of the leaders in the road and rail works market with Colas and Eiffage Infrastructures.
 The market is otherwise shared by a large number of local and regional contractors.
 Eurovia is market leader in aggregates, where its competitors include roadworks companies and cement groups such as LafargeHolcim, GSM (HeidelbergCement Group) and Cemex, along with several hundred local producers.

 Eurovia UK, through its subsidiary Ringway, is a major player in long-term road maintenance contracts.
 Its main competitors are Amey (Ferrovial group), Kier and Balfour Beatty.
-Eurovia UK also operates in conventional roadworks in competition with Balfour Beatty, Carillion and Tarmac (CRH Group), Aggregate Industries (LafargeHolcim), Hanson (Heidelberg) and Conway.
+Eurovia UK also operates in conventional roadworks in competition with Balfour Beatty and Tarmac (CRH Group), Aggregate Industries (LafargeHolcim), Hanson (Heidelberg) and Conway.

 Eurovia CS is among the leaders in road and rail works.
 Its main competitors are Skanska, Metrostav and Strabag.

-n Canada, Eurovia is one of the major players in road infrastructure works in Quebec, Alberta and British Columbia through subsidiaries Eurovia Québec Construction, Carmacks and BA Blacktop.
-Eurovia strengthened its position in rail works in the region by acquiring Rail Cantech in February 2016.
-Its main competitors are subsidiaries of Colas and LafargeHolcim, as well as local companies.
+In Canada, Eurovia is one of the major players in road infrastructure works in Quebec, Alberta and British Columbia through subsidiaries Eurovia Québec Construction, Carmacks and BA Blacktop.
+Its main competitors are subsidiaries of Colas, CRH and LafargeHolcim, as well as local companies.